offensive-droid/C2-Server/README.md

 # Unresolved Issues

-There is still a bug that which is infinite execution of the command sent from the C2 server.
+There is still a bug that which is the infinite execution of the command sent from the C2 server.